MicrosoftDocs/Contribute/Contribute/how-to-write-workflows-major.md

 That's it!
 You've made a contribution to docs.microsoft.com content!

-- To learn more about topics such as Markdown and Markdown extensions syntax, continue to the ["Writing essentials"](how-to-write-use-markdown.md) section.
+- To learn more about topics such as Markdown and Markdown extensions syntax, continue to the [Writing essentials](how-to-write-use-markdown.md) article.